LangForce: Bayesian Decomposition of Vision Language Action Models via Latent Action Queries: Abstract

 \section{Abstract}

 Vision-Language-Action (VLA) models have shown promise in robot manipulation but often struggle to generalize to new instructions or complex multi-task scenarios.
 We identify a critical pathology in current training paradigms where goal-driven data collection creates a dataset bias.
 In such datasets, language instructions are highly predictable from visual observations alone, causing the conditional mutual information between instructions and actions to vanish, a phenomenon we term \textit{Information Collapse}.
-Consequently, models degenerate into vision-only policies that ignore language constraints and fail in out-of-distribution (OOD) settings.
-To address this, we propose \textbf{\methodname}, a novel framework that enforces instruction following via Bayesian decomposition.
+Consequently, models degenerate into vision-only policies that ignore language constraints.
+To address this, we propose \textbf{\methodname}, enforces instruction following via Bayesian decomposition.
 By introducing learnable \textbf{Latent Action Queries}, we construct a dual-branch architecture to estimate both a vision-only prior $p(a \mid v)$ and a language-conditioned posterior $\pi(a \mid v, \ell)$.
 We then optimize the policy to maximize the conditional Pointwise Mutual Information (PMI) between actions and instructions.
 This objective effectively penalizes the vision shortcut and rewards actions that explicitly explain the language command.
-Without requiring new data, \methodname significantly improves generalization.
-Extensive experiments across on SimplerEnv and RoboCasa demonstrate substantial gains, including an \textbf{11.3\%} improvement on the challenging OOD SimplerEnv benchmark, validating the ability of our approach to robustly ground language in action.
+Extensive experiments across on three benchmarks demonstrate substantial gains, including an \textbf{11.3\%} improvement on the challenging OOD SimplerEnv benchmark, validating the ability of \methodname to robustly ground language in action.
+Code and videos are available at \href{https://github.com/ZGC-EmbodyAI/LangForce}{this}.